202 Sherrerd Hall

 .
 Nadtochiy, S., Shkolnikov, M. (2019).
 Particle systems with singular interaction through hitting times: application in systemic risk modeling.
 Ann.
 Appl.
 Probab.
 29, 89-129.

 .
-Gaudreau Lamarre, P. Y., Shkolnikov, M. (2017).
+Gaudreau Lamarre, P. Y., Shkolnikov, M. (2019).
 Edge of spiked beta ensembles, stochastic Airy semigroups and reflected Brownian motions.
-To appear in Ann.
+Ann.
 Inst.
 Henri

 33. Avanesyan, L., Shkolnikov, M., Sircar, R. (2018).
 Construction of forward performance processes in stochastic factor models and an extension of Widder's theorem.
 Submitted.

 34. Nadtochiy, S., Shkolnikov, M. (2018).
 Mean field systems on networks, with singular interaction through hitting times.
 To appear in Ann.
 Probab.

 35. Delarue, F., Nadtochiy, S., Shkolnikov, M. (2019).
 Global solutions to the supercooled Stefan problem with blow-ups: regularity and uniqueness.
 Submitted.

 36. Lacker, D., Shkolnikov, M., Zhang, J. (2019).
 Inverting the Markovian projection, with an application to local stochastic volatility models.
 Submitted.